falcon60/opencv-3.4-cuda-8.0/README.md

       -D WITH_CUBLAS=ON \
       -D WITH_V4L=ON ..
 ```
-Change the Anaconda according to your system
+Change the Anaconda Environment path according to your system

 ```bash
 make -j$(nproc)